 The Provider may make a reasonable charge for meals provided to children during the day where the parent has consented to this in advance or been given the option to provide a packed lunch.

 Free lunches discontinued

-As of the 1 April 2017 free school meals for Early Years children will no longer be available.
+From the 1 April 2017 free school meals for Early Years children has no longer been available.
 This is due to changes in funding.